 WE CAN VISIT YOUR CLASSROOM

-We do super-interesting and informative in-class presentations, for students and for educators, on “fake news,” how to spot it and how to avoid it.
+We do super-interesting and informative in-class presentations, for students and for educators, as well as keynotes and presentations to educators, on “fake news,” how to spot it and how to avoid it.

-To book Joyce Grant for an in-class or Skype visit to your classroom, please CLICK HERE.
+To book Joyce Grant for an in-class, conference presentation or Skype visit, please CLICK HERE.
 Thanks!

 Click the picture of the coffee pot, below, for the full article.
 It’s a must-read for educators interested in media literacy and news.